Blue Striped Rivulus Killifish (Rivulus Xiphidius, Laimosemion xiphidius) Species Profile & Care Guide

 |Aquarium Level||Middle - Top|

 |Temperature||73 - 77 ℉ (22.8 - 25 ℃)|

 |GH||2 - 6|

-Origins of the Blue Striped Rivulus Killifish
+Natural Habitat of the Blue Striped Rivulus Killifish

 The Blue Striped Rivulus is endemic to Surinam in French Guyana and Brazil in South America.
 They inhabit small slow-flowing creeks, rivers, brooks and streams that are shaded and has very soft, acidic water that is stained brown in tannins from decaying matter on the substrate.